 Unfortunately, many brands are stuck in the early stages of mobile maturity and aren’t prepared to stay afloat in the “mobile first” world surrounding them.
 In fact, only 32% of marketers have systematically integrated mobile into their marketing strategy, failing to realize that adhering to a desktop-centered approach is a dangerous disconnect that could eventually lead to self-sabotage.

 To boost conversion rates, marketers must stay relevant.
-Most importantly, they must create a positive post-click experience with mobile post-click landing pages, because this is ultimately where conversions take place.
+Most importantly, they must create a positive post-click landing page with mobile post-click landing pages, because this is ultimately where conversions take place.

 That’s why we recently announced the first benchmark for mobile post-click landing page performance — The State of Mobile Conversions Report — to give hope to all digital marketers that you can get higher conversion rates if you optimize your pages appropriately: